Boxers

 - Random everyday purchases – $240,000/month

-This, including the $4.5 million on vehicles, would equate to a total expenditure of just over $18 million in three years, but that’s just for the expenses listed in the filing.
+This, including the $4.5 million for vehicles, would amount to a total of just over $18 million over three years, but that’s only for the expenses listed in the filing.

 Random Expenses

-Outside of his typical expenses for gardening, animals, fashion, and vehicles, Tyson made several notable purchases exceeding $100,000.
+Beyond his typical expenses for gardening, animals, fashion, and vehicles, Tyson made several notable purchases totaling more than $100,000.
 He reportedly once spent $2 million on a golden bathtub for his then-wife, Robin Givens, but some sources suggest the actual amount was closer to $500,000.
 Tyson also spent $400,000 on a single birthday party, and his Bengal tigers cost $70,000 each.

 Car Collection